-Guidance for designing distributed tables in Synapse SQL pool
+Guidance for designing distributed tables using dedicated SQL pool in Azure Synapse Analytics

-This article assumes you are familiar with data distribution and data movement concepts in Synapse SQL pool.
-For more information, see Azure Synapse Analytics massively parallel processing (MPP) architecture.
+This article assumes you are familiar with data distribution and data movement concepts in dedicated SQL pool.
+For more information, see Azure Synapse Analytics architecture.

 What is a distributed table?

 A distributed table appears as a single table, but the rows are actually stored across 60 distributions.
 The rows are distributed with a hash or round-robin algorithm.

 Hash-distributed tables improve query performance on large fact tables, and are the focus of this article.
 Round-robin tables are useful for improving loading speed.
 These design choices have a significant impact on improving query and loading performance.